blkFinch/blkfinch.github.io/_notes/Public/Abramelin Holy Oil.md

 feed: show
 tags: #magic
 ---
 A recipe for Abramelin oil.
-This is the same recipe found in Mathers translation of  [[Abramelin]]'s ' *The Magic of Abramelin* but [[Crowley]] has added correspondences to various  sephira
+This is the same recipe found in Mathers translation of  [[Abramelin]]'s ' *The Magic of Abramelin* but [[Aleister Crowley]] has added correspondences to various  sephira

 ### Recipe
 - olive oil